 - $1 and $2 gold colored coins

-You will most likely need some form of identification to open a checking account.
+Note that you will most likely need some form of identification to open a checking account.
 The bank representative may ask you for your visa as proof as residency before they will provide you with an account.